Associate Professor, Theatre Studies

 Associate Department Head of Courses and Curriculum

 Dr. Lindsay Cummings is an Associate Professor in the Department of Dramatic Arts and Affiliate Faculty with Women’s, Gender, and Sexuality Studies and El Institute: Institute of Latina/o, Caribbean, and Latin American Studies.
-Cummings’ research interests include community-based performance, feminist performance, affect theory, Latinx theatre, and theatre for social change.
+Her research interests include community-based performance, feminist performance, affect theory, Latin theatre, and theatre for social change.